-Kathy and John Dirkse have been longtime supporters of Angel On My Shoulder.
+Kathy and John Dirkse been longtime supporters of Angel On My Shoulder.
 The couple became involved after being invited to the Golf Spectacular.

 “The message hit us like a brick,” said Kathy.
 “The randomness of cancer, and no one is guaranteed to be immune.”